koprty/Wolf-e/README.md

 - update item quantities upon enacting a transaction
 - Check for duplicate items in shopping cart
 - Checkout flow -> Transaction
+- edit quantity
+- finish checkout/transaction/transactioncontents flow
+- transaction/order history page
+- testing!
+- documentation
+- presentation
+- remove the shopping cart row in SQL created when you log in (no need for it, just display an empty shopping cart [logged in] or error [logged out]) - done (arjun)
+- Shopping Cart Profile - almost done
+    - Edit quantity
+- Added Delivery and Payments form - lise (need to do more checks for cookies)
+- Create a detailed confirm order page w/ shopping cart - lise

+## The future
+- Customer Profile
+- data stats maybe if we have time in this hacky project
+- Revamp adminstration pages
+- add images urls
+- Add item description
+- Notification bubbles when a form is submitted
+- Add shopping cart icon to navbar